 NOTE: If you don't have a Texas size muffin pan, see note below.

-NOTE: I've tried all brands of refrigerator biscuits for this recipe and the very best one (for mini pot pies) is a Kroger brand biscuit called JUMBO butter biscuits (our Fred Meyer sells them).
+NOTE: We call tube refrigerator biscuits "whomp rolls" because of the sound they make when you "whomp" them on the edge of the counter to open them.
+I've tried several brands and they will ALL work, but the very best one (for these mini pot pies) is a Kroger brand biscuit called JUMBO butter biscuits (our Fred Meyer sells them).

 Place the muffin pan on a cookie tray (in case you've filled them too much) and bake in preheated 375 oven for 20 minutes or until golden brown and bubbly.